Close Banner

 Frequently Asked Questions About Early Entry at Disneyland Resort

-Big changes are hoppening at Disneyland for on-site hotel guests, as of Aug.
-8, 2022.
-A new benefit allows early entry access to either Disneyland Park or Disney California Adventure Park (with valid admission and park reservation) thirty minutes early, every day of your hotel stay.
+Early Entry is a benefit that allows early entry access to either Disneyland Park or Disney California Adventure Park (with valid admission and park reservation) 30 minutes early, every day of your hotel stay.
+The parks alternate hosting Early Entry each day.
 Whether you're staying at a Disneyland Resort hotel, or are staying off-site, you'll want to know how this benefit works to make the very most of your day.
-In this post, we're tackling the main pieces of info that you need to know.
+In this post, we're tackling the main pieces of information that you need to know.
+We are also discussing the Early Entry schedule and how it affects guests without Early Entry benefits.

 Overview of Disneyland Early Entry

-Disneyland Early Entry - Guardians in the Morning
+Frequently Asked Questions About Early Entry at Disneyland Resort - Guardians in the Morning

 Answering Your Frequently Asked Questions about Early Entry at Disneyland